novuhq/novu/docs/docs/channels/chat/slack.md

 - The third parameter is the credentials object, in this case we use the `webhookUrl` property to specify the webhook URL generated in the previous step.

 :::info
-You need to set credentials for every subscriber because slack generate new Webhook URL on every new app install.
+You need to set credentials for every subscriber because Slack generates a new Webhook URL on every new app install.
 :::

 <!-- markdownlint-disable MD029 -->